phirebase/phirebase.github.io/all_collections/_posts/2025-01-25-phpcs-localwp-fedora.md

 ---
 layout: post
-title: "How to Set Up PHPCS in LocalWP on Fedora"
+title: "How to Set Up PHPCS in LocalWP on Fedora Linux"
 date: 2025-01-25
 categories: [fedora, localwp, phpcs, wordpress]
 ---